 (D) does not occur during a medical or dental procedure.

-(10) Care and treatment--Services required to maximize resident independence, personal choice, participation, health, self-care, psychosocial functioning and provide reasonable safety, all consistent with the preferences of the resident.
+(10) Care and treatment--Services required to maximize resident independence, personal choice, participation, health, self-care, psychosocial functioning, and provide reasonable safety, all consistent with the preferences of the resident.

+(11) CDC--Centers for Disease Control and Prevention.

-(11) Change of ownership--An event that results in a change to the federal taxpayer identification number of the license holder of a facility.
+(12) Change of ownership--An event that results in a change to the federal taxpayer identification number of the license holder of a facility.
 The substitution of a personal representative for a deceased license holder is not a change of ownership.

+(13) CFR--Code of Federal Regulations.

-(12) CMS--Centers for Medicare & Medicaid Services.
+(14) CMS--Centers for Medicare & Medicaid Services.
 The federal agency that provides funding and oversight for the Medicare and Medicaid programs.
-CMS was formerly known as the Health Care Financing Administration (HCFA).

-(13) Controlled substance--A drug, substance, or immediate precursor as defined in the Texas Controlled Substance Act, Health and Safety Code, Chapter 481, as amended, or the Federal Controlled Substance Act of 1970, Public Law 91-513, as amended.
+(15) Communicable disease--An illness due to an infectious agent or its toxic products that is transmitted directly to a well person from an infected person or animal, or indirectly through an intermediate plant or animal host, vector, or the inanimate environment.
+(16) Controlled substance--A drug, substance, or immediate precursor as defined in the Texas Controlled Substances Act, Texas Health and Safety Code, Chapter 481, as amended, or the Federal Controlled Substances Act, United States Code, Title 21, Chapter 13, as amended .

-(14) Controlling person of an applicant, license holder, or facility--A person who, acting alone or with others, has the ability to directly or indirectly influence or direct the management, expenditure of money, or policies of an applicant or license holder or of a facility owned by an applicant or license holder.
+(17) Controlling person of an applicant, license holder, or facility--A person who, acting alone or with others, has the ability to directly or indirectly influence or direct the management, expenditure of money, or policies of an applicant or license holder or of a facility owned by an applicant or license holder.